marancibia/marancibia.github.io/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/predict-churn/predict-churn.md

     a.
 Manually run through the labs.

     b.
 Provision your Autonomous Database and then go to the **Initializing Labs** section in the contents menu on the left.
-Initialize Labs will create the MOVIESTREAM user plus the required database objects.
+Initialize Labs will create the MOVIESTREAM user plus the required database objects for this Lab.

 > **Note:** If you have a **Free Trial** account, when your Free Trial expires your account will be converted to an **Always Free** account.
 You will not be able to conduct Free Tier workshops unless the Always Free environment is available. **[Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)**